Q&A With Our Talavera Supplier

 The products that I sell the most are bottle holders.
 I don't have a favourite product as such, but I will say that my wife's favourite product is pots.

-You can find many pieces from Talavera La Costeñita at the Bazaar.
+You can find many of their pieces at the Bazaar.
 The different colour schemes and patterns mean that there’s something for everyone.
 Which is your favourite?!